-Advice and first level advocacy is provided to students through our Student Hub.
+Advice and first-level advocacy are provided to students through our Student Hub.
 This service provides confidential advice and support on matters of academic appeals, harassment, complaints and information on Whitireia policies.
 Where more independent advice is required we have contracted the New Zealand Union of Student Associations to provide additional legal and advocacy support.

 We are committed to ensuring students are assisted in making career development choices from the initial inquiry to alumni.
 Our Career Consultant works with students through their study life cycle with support and advice on study choice and career pathways.

 As Whitireia has a number of campuses and many students studying by distance, it is important that counselling services are available to all students to help with any personal or academic issues that may impact on their success.
 To achieve this, we have contracted a nationwide provider to provide free and confidential counselling services to all students regardless of location.

 We have a job broker on site to support students into employment.
 Students can access the services of our job broker to help prepare for work (CV and interview preparation).
 Whitireia is also an associate member of Student Job Search (SJS).